federicocarboni/saxe/CONTRIBUTING.md

   not a good fit for JavaScript APIs.
 - Only use `undefined` instead of `null` internally but assume they are interchangeable when receiving values from the user, similar to the behavior of the optional chaining operator.
+Types SHOULD NOT declare `null`.

 ## Compatibility

 This library targets modern JavaScript runtimes with support for ES2017 and the `TextDecoder` DOM API.
-Additionally any functionality which is difficult to polyfill or reproduced should be avoided when possible.
+Additionally any functionality which is difficult to polyfill or reproduce should be avoided when possible.
 For example `null` prototype object are banned together with any weird prototype hacks (`__proto__` and `Object.{set,get}PrototypeOf()`) and any non portable runtime specific functionality.